extraeffort0/OLXCarPredictionApp/README.md

 # This Simple App has been done as a training project
-# This will take an input of Car detail available in OLX and Provide Proce Prediction Analysis using MLR and Decistion Tree Algorithms
+# This will take an input of Car details available in OLX and Provide Proce Prediction Analysis using MLR and Decistion Tree Algorithms